DylanBarratt/merger.nvim/README.md

     FIX: catch this and handle with command quit and error FIX?: be able to deal with this?

-- change line above to show which is current conflict
 - label base with which change has been chosen
     - incoming
     - current